 Check Out Our Spermicide Available For Immediate Shipping.

 Say goodbye to irritation with ContraGel Green, the natural vegan alternative to spermicide.
 Used in conjunction with a diaphragm or cervical cap for natural and effective non-hormonal birth control.
-Large and long lasting 60ml tube.
+Larger 60ml tube.

 - Totally Hormone Free